 The annual Easter Egg Hunt takes place in an Upper Arlington city park on a Saturday in April or May.
 This event is sponsored in partnership with the City of Upper Arlington and its Parks and Recreation Department, which sets aside park space for the event and assists with advertising the event to the community.
 This event would not be possible without the partnership of the UACA.
 The organization purchases the candy distributed to children participating in the event, provides 20 volunteers to set up and administer the event, and publicizes the event to the community.

-This annual dance and social event is sponsored by the UACA for the senior citizen community.
+This annual dinner and social event is sponsored by the UACA for the senior citizen community.
 There is no charge to attend and it is open to all residents of the City of Upper Arlington.
-The UACA pays for space in which to hold the event, hires a band, staffs the event, and provides refreshments to participants.
+The UACA serves dinner to participants who then serve as the audience for the dress rehearsal of the Upper Arlington High School theater production.

 6. Labor Neighbor Day